wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/readme.md

 * If you use your own node and [gRPC server](/en/waves-node/extensions/grpc-server), send the `SignedTransaction` object.
 * If you use Node REST API, compose the JSON representation of transaction and add the base58-encoded signature to the `proofs` array.
 Send the transactrion to a node using `POST ​/transactions​/broadcast` method.

-Protobuf based binary format is added in node version 1.2.0 and becomes available after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
+The protobuf-based binary format is added in node version 1.2.0 and becomes available after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 ```protobuf
 message SignedTransaction {